KITmetricslab/covid19-forecast-hub-de/README.md

 ## Data license and reuse

 The forecasts assembled in this repository have been created by various independent teams, most of which provided a license with their forecasts.
 These licenses can be found in the respective subfolders of `data-processed`.
-Parts of the processing and analysis codes have been adapted from the [US COVID-19 forecast hub](COVID-19 Forecast Hub) where they were provided under an [MIT license](https://github.com/reichlab/covid19-forecast-hub/blob/master/LICENSE).
+Parts of the processing, analysis and validation codes have taken or been adapted from the [US COVID-19 forecast hub](COVID-19 Forecast Hub) where they were provided under an [MIT license](https://github.com/reichlab/covid19-forecast-hub/blob/master/LICENSE).
 All codes contained in this repository are equally under the [MIT license](LICENSE).

 ## Truth data